Energy-a/Comparative_paper_NatComms/README.md

-# Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies, Pavanello et al 2021 (to be updated upon acceptance)
+# Air-Conditioning and the Adaptation Cooling Deficit in Emerging Economies, Pavanello et al 2021 (Nature Communications in review)